Pycea/ACX-tweaks/README.md

 ### Other
 Under [releases](https://github.com/Pycea/ACX-tweaks/releases), you can get the source from the `chrome_src.zip` file under the latest release.
 You may be able to do something with this.

+If you're using Safari, you can get some of the pure CSS fixes [here](https://gist.github.com/Pycea/73eeee25ff4f697b76c0d3d36035c749).
+See the page for how to load them.

 ## Features
 - When collapsing a thread, scrolls to the parent comment